 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.
 These changes could also increase the uncertainties and costs surrounding the prosecution of patent applications and the enforcement or defense of issued patents.
-On September 16, 2011, the Leahy-Smith America Invents Act (Leahy-Smith Act) was signed into law.
-The Leahy-Smith Act included several significant changes to U.S. patent law that impacted how patent rights could be prosecuted, enforced and defended.
-In particular, the Leahy-Smith Act also included provisions that switched the United States from a "first-to-invent" system to a "first-to-file" system, allowed third party submission of prior art to the USPTO during patent prosecution and set forth additional procedures to attack the validity of a patent by the USPTO-administered post-grant proceedings.
-Under a first-to-file system, assuming the other requirements for patentability are met, the first inventor to file a patent application generally will be entitled to the patent on an invention regardless of whether another inventor had made the invention earlier.
-The USPTO developed new regulations and procedures governing the administration of the
+For example, the Leahy-Smith Anerica Invents Act (Leahy-Smith Act) enacted several significant changes to U.S. patent law, including switching the United States from a "first-to-invent" system to a "first-to-file" system, allowing third party submission of prior art to the USPTO during patent prosecution and setting forth additional procedures to attack the validity of a patent by the USPTO-administered post-grant proceedings.
+Changes such as these could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, all of which could have a negative effect on our business.